Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

 - Weak store operations may use virtual object representatives as keys, and if you do this the corresponding underlying virtual object instance identities will be used for indexing rather than the object identities of the representative objects (i.e., two different representives for the same underlying virtual object will operate on the same weak store entry).

 - The values set for weak store entries will be saved persistently to secondary storage.
 This means that such weak stores can grow to be very large without impacting the vat's memory footprint.

+Since weak store values are saved persistently, they must be serializable and will be hardened as soon as they are set.

 An important caveat is that the latter entries are currently not actually weak, in the sense that if a virtual object becomes unreferenced, any corresponding weak store entries will not go away.
 This is not semantically visible to vat code, but does impact the disk storage footprint of the vat.
 Since virtual object representatives may come and go depending on the working state of the vat, there is no graceful way to garbage collect the underlying objects or corresponding weak store entries; a future system which can do robust distributed garbage collection should eventually rectify this, but for now you should not rely on any such garbage collection happening.